Baltimore oriole: Distribution and habitat

 Baltimore orioles are often found high up in large, leafy deciduous trees, but do not generally reside in deep forests.
 The species has been found in summer and migration in open woodland, forest edge, and partially wooded wetlands or stands of trees along rivers.
 They are very adaptable and can breed in a variety of secondary habitats.
 In recent times, they are often found in orchards, farmland, urban parks and suburban landscapes as long as they retain woodlots.
 In Mexico, they winter in flowering canopy trees, often over shade coffee plantations.

-From 1966–2015, the Baltimore oriole experienced a greater than 1.5% annual population decrease throughout the northern and eastern parts of its breeding range.
+From 1966 to 2015, the Baltimore oriole experienced a greater than 1.5% annual population decrease throughout the northern and eastern parts of its breeding range.
 Among other causes Dutch elm disease destroyed a meaningful amount of their favorite nesting locations: elm trees.

 Behavior

 Song and calls

-The male sings a loud flutey whistle, with a buzzy, bold quality, a familiar sound in much of the eastern United States.
-The male typically sings from the tree canopy, often giving away its location before being sighted.
+The Baltimore orioles' song is a short set of recognizable, sweet whistles that sound like "tyew, pyeer, peededoo, and "teer."
+Calls include "veeer," which is an unusual nasal sound, a low chatter call, and two high calls which sound like "tyew-li and kleek."

+The male Baltimore oriole song is a clear whistle with a vibrant tone that flows and includes a brief sequence of notes that are paired and repeated 2-7 times, lasting 1-2 seconds.
+Sometimes during breeding season mature male orioles will make a "flutter-drum sound" to each other while in flight by making noise as they move their wings.
+Male orioles sing to proclaim and protect territory.
+The female Baltimore oriole also sings to communicate and while protecting her nest she gives a distinctive call which sounds like a fierce screech.
+Both male and female orioles make specific warning calls that sound like inharmonious chatter during combative confrontations.
+If there are other species of orioles in the area that hear the chatter, they will respond to alert calls and try to help defend the territory.